For up to date guidance visit www.gov.uk or NHS 111 online

 We are here for you - please do not put off contacting us

 If you have a health concern we are open and here to help you.
 Please do not come to the surgery in person unless we ask you to do so.
 Initially please use Doctorlink online triage or book a routine GP Telephone Appointment.
 You can book these online or by telephoning us.
-Where you have been asked to attend there is an option to wait in the car to be called for your appointment.
-We ask you to wear a face mask/covering and your temperature will be taken in the foyer.
+Where you have been asked to attend in person there is an option to wait in the car to be called for your appointment.
+We ask you to wear a face covering and your temperature will be taken in the foyer.
 Please be assured strict social distancing is in place throughout the surgery and all equipment is thoroughly cleaned inbetween face to face appointments with staff changing their PPE and undertaking rigorous handwashing.

 Be Cautious about Cancer